Mold Exposure Health Risks: Can Mold Make You Sick?

 Also Read – Can Black Mold Exposure Cause Headaches?

-If mold spores become lodged in the mucus membranes of lungs and sinuses, they can lead to bleeding or a burning sensation.
+If mold spores become lodged in the mucus membranes of the lungs and sinuses, they can lead to bleeding or a burning sensation.
 Also, molds can cause a rare lung inflammatory disease called hypersensitivity pneumonitis.
 You may develop this health risk after being exposed to mold at work or home.

 You can develop a harmful fungal infection called Histoplasmosis if you inhale the fungus.
 Histoplasma capsulatum.
-This fungus grows as a yeast after it enters the human body.
-It is usually found on subtropical climates and soil-rich surfaces.
+This fungus grows as yeast after it enters the human body.
+It is usually found in subtropical climates and soil-rich surfaces.
 Therefore, landscapers and farmers have an increased risk of developing this fungal infection.

 Not everyone reacts the same way to mold exposure.
 The tolerance level to the harmful effects of mold exposure can vary depending on an individual’s immune system and age.
 Infants and young children may be at a higher risk of mold toxicity.